infor-design/enterprise-wc/README.md

 ## Installation

-For developers contributing you would run something like:
+For developers contributing (assuming using ssh) you would run:

 ```sh
 mkdir enterprise-wc